linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Characteristics and Risks of Standardized Options.md

 Time value is whatever the premium of the option is in addition to its intrinsic value.
 Time value is that part of the premium that reflects the time remaining before expiration.
 An American-style option may ordinarily be expected to trade for no less than its intrinsic value prior to its expiration, although occasionally an American-style option will trade at less than its intrinsic value.
 Because European-style options (including binary options and range options) and capped options are not exercisable at all times, they are more likely than American-style options to trade at less than their intrinsic value when they are not exercisable.

-EXAMPLE OF A CALL WITH INTRINSIC VALUE: At a time when the current market price of XYZ stock is  \$46 a share, an XYZ 40 call would have an intrinsic value of\$ 6 a share.
+EXAMPLE OF A CALL WITH INTRINSIC VALUE: At a time when the current market price of XYZ stock is \$46 a share, an XYZ 40 call would have an intrinsic value of \$6 a share.
 If the market price of the stock were to decline to \$44, the intrinsic value of the call would be only \$4.
 Should the price of the stock drop to \$40 or below, the call would no longer have any intrinsic value.

-EXAMPLE OF A PUT WITH INTRINSIC VALUE: At a time when the current market price of XYZ stock is  \$46 a share, an XYZ 50 put would have an intrinsic value of\$ 4 a share.
+EXAMPLE OF A PUT WITH INTRINSIC VALUE: At a time when the current market price of XYZ stock is \$46 a share, an XYZ 50 put would have an intrinsic value of \$4 a share.
 Were the market price of XYZ stock to increase to \$50 or above, the put would no longer have any intrinsic value.

 EXAMPLE OF TIME VALUE: At a time when the market price of XYZ stock is \$40 a share, an XYZ 40 call may have a current market price of, say, \$2 a share.
 This is entirely time value.

 An option with intrinsic value may often have some time value as well—that is, the market price of the option may be greater than its intrinsic value.
 This could occur with an option of any style.

-EXAMPLE: With the market price of XYZ stock at  \$45 a share, an XYZ 40 call may have a current market price of\$ 6 a share, reflecting an intrinsic value of \$5 a share and a time value of \$1 a share.
+EXAMPLE: With the market price of XYZ stock at \$45 a share, an XYZ 40 call may have a current market price of \$6 a share, reflecting an intrinsic value of \$5 a share and a time value of \$1 a share.

 An option's time value is influenced by several factors (as discussed above under "Premium"), including the length of time remaining until expiration.
 An option is a "wasting" asset; if it is not sold or exercised prior to its expiration, it will become worthless.
 As a consequence, all else remaining the same, the time value of an option usually decreases as the option approaches expiration, and this decrease accelerates as the time to expiration shortens.
 However, there may be occasions when the market price of an option may be lower than the market price of another option that has less time remaining to expiration but that is similar in all other respects.